experimaestro/datamaestro/docs/index.md

 # Datasets

-This projects aims at grouping utilities to deal with the numerous and heterogenous datasets present on the Web.
+This projects aims at grouping utilities to deal with the numerous and heterogeneous datasets present on the Web.
 It aims at being

 1. A reference for available resources